-Theoretical analysis thus leads to the following conclusions: any group of countries wishing to form a real common market, affording freedom of movement to goods, services and factors of production, must maintain stable exchange rates-or have a single currency-and they must therefore ensure real consistency in the development of their respective economies, so that their economic policies must also be consistent, which means that all countries must pursue the same objectives (although not necessarily always using the same means of attaining them).
+Theoretical analysis thus leads to the following conclusions: any group of countries wishing to form a real common market, affording freedom of movement to goods, services and factors of production, must maintain stable exchange rates - or have a single currency - and they must therefore ensure real consistency in the development of their respective economies, so that their economic policies must also be consistent, which means that all countries must pursue the same objectives (although not necessarily always using the same means of attaining them).

-(d) International aspects.
-As will be seen in Chapter IV, the Community is very much an integral part of the world trade system.
+Lastly, the Community is very much an integral part of the world trading system.
 In its relations with third countries, therefore, the Community economy experiences the same problems, although to a lesser degree, as those that the Member States find in their dealings with one another.

-Relations with the wider world are further complicated by two additional factors: the Eurodollar market, which is not subject to any controls, and the deterioration in the international monetary system.
+But relations with the wider world are further complicated by two additional factors: the Eurodollar market, which is not subject to any controls, and the deterioration in the international monetary system.